The Best Insurance for Electricians & Electrical Contractors

 Errors & Omissions Insurance

 As the name suggests, errors and omissions insurance covers claims arising from mistakes and oversights committed by a policyholder.
-Also sometimes referred to as professional liability insurance or E&O insurance, this is important coverage for contractors because it protects policyholders if a customer alleges that the work performed caused some form of damage.
+Also sometimes referred to as professional liability insurance or E&O insurance, this is important coverage for contractors because it protects policyholders if a customer alleges that the work performed was faulty or resulted in a financial loss.

 E&O policies cover claims arising from professional negligence and mistakes that occur while performing a service.
 These policies may also cover misrepresentations and inaccurate advice.
 Errors and omissions policies designed specifically for contractors also frequently cover claims related to faulty workmanship and defective materials, while many other professional liability policies do not.

 Say one of your team members miswired a circuit for the refrigerator in a restaurant kitchen, causing the refrigerator to stop working and the restaurant to close.
-The restaurant could bring a claim, seeking to be compensated for the costs of fixing the circuit and repairing the refrigerator—along with money lost because of spoiled food and lost income while the restaurant was closed.
-An E&O policy could help address these costs.
+While your general liability insurance would likely cover the physical damage to the refrigerator and the spoiled food, an E&O policy would be required to cover the costs of fixing the circuit itself—which is typically excluded by general liability—along with the money lost because of the restaurant’s lost income while it was closed.

 Commercial Auto Insurance